 The thing is, you could argue that Domingo’s performance, while technically perfect, is a little bit soulless.
 They are singing about love, aren’t they?

-In fact, I think that all the places where Denver makes “mistakes”, where he might be out of key, that those human flaws in his performance are where his humanity comes through.
+All the places where Denver makes “mistakes”, where he might be out of key, those human flaws in his performance are where his humanity comes through.
 Technically, he is not Domingo’s equal.
 Yet in terms of the emotional content of the song, it is Denver who expresses it most deeply.

 Drawing is Understanding